 Docker is a lightweight operating system-level virtualization solution that allows you to run multiple containers simultaneously on a single host or across a fleet of servers with the help of Orchestration tools.
 Docker containers are isolated from each other using Kernel Control Groups and Namespaces.

-In this blog post, we'll look at How to install docker on Ubuntu 18.04 Server.
+In this tutorial post, we'll look the different ways to install docker on Ubuntu 18.04 LTS.

 Docker provides an image-based deployment model which makes it easy to package an application with its all dependencies and share across multiple environments.
 Docker also automates the deployment of applications inside this container environment.
 Before we look at the installation and usage of Docker, let's define some terms which are common in the world of Docker containers.

 - Docker Engine: This is a server daemon which manages all Docker objects - Networking, containers, storage, images e.t.c.
 Docker Engine also provides REST API used by applications to communicate with the daemon.